node-red/node-red-nodes/social/email/README.md

 ### Input

-Repeatedly gets a **single email** from an IMAP server and forwards on as a msg if not already seen.
+Repeatedly gets emails from an IMAP or POP3 server and forwards them onwards as messages if not already seen.

 The subject is loaded into `msg.topic` and `msg.payload` is the plain text body.
 If there is text/html then that is returned in `msg.html`. `msg.from` and